A Quantum Version of The Spectral Decomposition Theorem of Dynamical Systems, Quantum Chaos Hierarchy: Ergodic, Mixing

-In the case that the measurable space is normalized and the Markov operator P has a constant stationary density $f_{\ast}$ (e.g. if P is an Frobenius-Perron operator this is equivalent to $\mu_f$ being invariant (see \cite{LM}, pag.
-46) the Spectral Decomposition Theorem takes the following compact form (see \cite{LM}, pag.
-90):
+\nd where $Q_{n}f(x)=P^{n-1}Qf(x)$ and $\{\alpha^{-n}(i)\}$ is the inverse permutation of $\{\alpha^{n}(i)\}$.
+When the measure space is normalized and Markov operator $P$ has a constant stationary density $f_{\ast}$ (e.g., if P is a Frobenius-Perron operator this is equivalent to $\mu_f$ invariant, see \cite{LM}, pag.
+46) Spectral Decomposition Theorem takes the following compact form (see \cite{LM}, pag.
+90).

-\begin{theorem}(\emph{The Spectral Decomposition Theorem}\emph{(version II)}) Let $(X,\Sigma ,\mu)$ be a normalized measure space and $P:L^{1}\rightarrow L^{1}$ a constrictive Markov operator.
-If P has an stationary density, then the representation of $P^{n}f$ takes the simple form for all $f \in L^{1}$
+\begin{theorem}(\emph{Version (II) of The Spectral Decomposition Theorem}) Let $(X,\Sigma ,\mu)$ be a normalized measure space and $P:L^{1}\rightarrow L^{1}$ a constrictive Markov operator.
+If P has a stationary density then the representation of $P^{n}f$ takes the simple form for all $f \in L^{1}$

 \nd where